-This extinguisher works by depriving the fire of oxygen, which is one of the main components it needs to burn.
-It also prevents the fire from releasing combustible vapors, therefore causing it to die out.
+This extinguisher works by depriving the fire of oxygen, one of the main components it needs to burn.
+It also prevents the fire from releasing combustible vapors, causing it to die out.
 Extinguishers suitable for Class B fires are marked with the letter “B” inside a small square.

-Class C fire extinguishers are designed to put out electrical fires that arise from circuit breakers, panels and live wires.
+Class C fire extinguishers are designed to prevent electrical fires arising from circuit breakers, panels and live wires.
 This extinguisher works by releasing materials that halt electrical conduction.
-Once the electrical equipment has been stripped of its energy, you can use a class A or B extinguisher to put out the fire.
+Once the electrical equipment has been stripped of energy, you can use a class A or B extinguisher to extinguish the fire.
 Class C extinguishers are labeled with the letter “C” in a circle.

 Class D extinguishers are used on fires that are caused by the ignition of flammable metals, including: